ssarl2/painting_house/painting_house/README.md

 ## TODO
   - [x] Needs undo feature depending on login status.
 Like can be done only once
-- [ ] Update storing images in DB.
-Big size images are causing not to display posts
-  - [x] It affects now the like feature when it's pressed for the big size images
-  - [x] Use GridFS to store large images over 16MB
-  - [x] PostProfile pictures are disabled for a while.
-It has to be updated
-  - [x] Restruct to store images
-  - [ ] When posts and users are deleted, images in the bucekt should be also deleted
 - [ ] When users of posts were deleted, it should still show the posts
-- [x] Only users can leave comments
-  - [x] Match proper users to comments
-  - [x] Show user's profile image
 - [ ] Need a feature of deleting comments
 - [ ] Change the way of seleting a profile image.
 Currently, it can select multiple images
 - [ ] Bug - Tags are not parsed and stored correctly when it's posted
 - [ ] Bug - If likes are pressed quickly, it will be updated as not expected